Rich-Hoepfinger/CS4641-Project/README.md

 This information was then compiled into a dataframe, with additional information such as the track name and the main artist.
 A label was also assigned to each track based on which genre playlist it belongs to.
 Afterwards, the data was further cleaned by checking for duplicates in the data.
 There were some cases where duplicates of songs occurred because Spotify may have the same track in different albums.
 These duplicates were removed from the dataset.
 There were also cases where the same track or song appeared in more than one genre playlist.
 This was to be expected since many songs do not fit perfectly into a single genre.
 To resolve this, a definitive genre was decided for each conflict after listening to the track.
 As a result of these methods, 134 data points were removed, resulting in a final dataframe of 6100 data points.
 Each data point was also checked for missing values, and none were found.

 ### Removing Outliers with DBSCAN
 Outliers decreases the statistical power of tests we conduct during feature reduction and in training the model.
 Therefore, outlier removal was conducted as a preprocessing step, prior to normalization.
 DBScan is a clustering algorithm that can be used for outlier detection.
 For outlier detection, it's important to make sure that the outliers identified are truly anomalous and not sheerly extreme values that are important to genre detection.
 While DBScan worked on the dataset relatively easily, the difficulty lay in finding a good Epsilon and number of minimum points.
-These 2 parameters will be kept as the model hyperparameter and be tuned together with the rest.
+These 2 parameters will be kept as hyperparameters for all models and be tuned together with the rest.

 ### Normalization
 Our dataset consists of numeric and categorical variables.
 Categorical variables, like key, time signature should be kept as is.
 Numeric variables are mostly already min-max normalized by Spotify.
 The only ones left unnormalized are popularity, tempo, and duration(ms).

 3 ways to normalize the data were proposed.